Which AI Video Workflow Makes Sense for Short-Form Content?

 Where Seedance 2.0 Mini Fits Best

 Seedance 2.0 Mini isn’t here to fix all video production issues.
-It is best used for creating concepts in short form.
+It is best used to create short-form concepts.

 It can help when: